MariyaSpasova-Git/homework/README.md

-# Homework
-Repository for my homework
+This is a repository for my homework for the Software Technologies course